Renew & Restore Detox Kit

-You’ve heard that meditation can benefit your health and wellbeing, so you’ve decided to give it a try.
+You’ve heard that meditation and mindfulness can benefit your health and wellbeing, so you’ve decided to give it a try.
 But you’re not sure where to begin … how do you “quiet the mind?”

-The key to developing a successful meditation practice is finding the right fit for you.
-In order to figure out what kind of meditation works best for you, you’ll have to put a few types of meditation to the test and try several tools so you can choose the practice that feels the most comfortable.
-Follow these six simple steps to begin one type of meditation technique called mantra meditation.
+The key to learning how to meditate and developing a successful meditation practice is finding the right fit for you.
+There are so many different types of meditation to choose from – guided, unguided, insight (Vipassana), focused attention, loving kindess (metta), and more.
+In order to figure out what form of meditation works best for you, try a few different types and note which feels the most comfortable and doable.
+As a quick introduction to meditation, you can follow these six simple steps to begin one type of meditation technique called mantra meditation.

 If you find that 20 to 30 minutes is too long for you, start with whatever amount of time you can, and slowly build your way to 20 to 30 minutes.
 Even a few minutes of daily meditation is beneficial.